The Shipping Law Review: Ocean Logistics

 It is important to note that a long chain of different charter parties may develop.
 This will arise in circumstances where a shipowner charters his or her vessel to a charterer who in turn sub-charters the vessel to another charterer and so on.
 The terms of the charter parties running up and down the chain may be 'back-to-back' (i.e., materially the same), or they may be different.
 In the case of a charter party dispute, careful attention will need to be paid to the terms of the charter party and consideration will need to be given to the question as to whether it is possible to pass the claim up or down the contractual chain.

 The bill of lading will be issued when the cargo has been loaded on board the vessel.
 The front of the bill of lading includes all the relevant details regarding the shipment (such as the name of the shipper, carrier or owner, the consignee, the description of the cargo).
 The reverse of the bill contains the detailed terms and conditions governing the carriage.
 It is also important to note that the International Convention for the Unification of Certain Rules of Law relating to Bills of Lading 1924 (the Hague Rules) or the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules) will often apply to contracts of carriage covered by a bill of lading, or any similar document of title.
 These rules provide the carrier under the bill of lading with a number of important defences and limitations when faced with a cargo claim under the bill.
-The Hague and Hague-Visby Rules are examined in more detail in other chapters.
+The Hague and Hague-Visby Rules are examined in more detail in other chapters of this book.

 ii Different types of bills of lading